APY (Annual Percentage Yield)

 DeFi protocols generate yields through various mechanisms:

 Lending Interest: Deposit stablecoins to Aave or Compound, earning interest paid by borrowers.
-Current yields: 2-8% APY depending on utilization.
+Yields vary based on use.

 Trading Fees: Provide liquidity to Uniswap or Curve, earning a share of trading fees.
-Varies widely: 5-40% APY on stable pairs during normal markets, higher on volatile pairs or during high volume.
+Yields vary based on market conditions.

 Staking Rewards: Lock tokens to secure Proof of Stake networks, earning block rewards and fees.
-Ethereum staking yields ~3-4% APY; other networks vary widely.
+Yields vary across networks.

 Strategy Optimization: Yield aggregators like Yearn Finance automatically compound earnings and move capital between strategies, maximizing effective APY.